oeberle/task_gaze_transformers/README.md

 directory has to contain up to three subdirectories: `datasets`, `experiments`, and `models`.

+## Data
+Download the data for our analysis using `get_osf_data.sh'.
+The resulting folders contain all data necessary to reproduce our results.

 Added
 `model_output`, `eval_folder`, `zuco_files` where paths are added for dfs going into run_correlation, run_analysis and where the zuco files are stored